 Function VBA_Vlookup(lookup_value As Variant, lookup_array As Range, col_index_no As Long, Optional match_case As Boolean = False) As Variant

-- First, we created a function named VBA_Vlookup with following arguments.
-We set the data type of the return value of the function as Variant.
+- The VBA_Vlookup function is created with the following arguments.
+The data type of the return value is set as Variant.

 Arguments | Required/Optional | Explanation |